adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 </v-click>

 <!--
-it's pretty obvious that most global health and development problems are really just examples of coordination failure and resource inequality, and it should be pretty obvious that the only truly robust and scalable solutions to those problems are ones that allow the effected people to coordinate to solve the problems themselves.
+it's pretty obvious most global health and development problems are really just examples of coordination failure and resource inequality, and it should be pretty obvious the only truly robust and scalable solutions to those problems are ones that allow the effected people to coordinate to solve the problems themselves.

 pretty obvious relationship, these all require global coordination and new public goods